 2. The virus attaches itself to a T-helper cell (CD 4 cell) and releases HIV into the cell

-The ARV medicine that block this process are called entry inhibitors.
+The ARV medicine that blocks this process is called entry inhibitors.

 CONVERSATION & INTEGRATION

 3. Once inside the T-helper cell, HIV changes its genetic material to enter the cell’s nucleus and take control of it.

 4. After HIV attaches to the CD4 cell, it is absorbed into the cell’s main body.
 As this happens, HIV first loses its outer shell.
-This leaves viral capsid with HIV and three key enzymes (a protein) that HIV uses to replicate.
+This leaves a viral capsid with HIV and three key enzymes (a protein) that HIV uses to replicate.

 The ARV medicine that blocks this process is two different types of RT inhibitors (RTIs): (i) nucleoside/tide (NRTIs/NtRTIs) and (ii) non-nucleoside (NNRTIs).

 5. The new double-stranded HIV crosses into the central nucleus of the CD4 cell.
 This is where HIV is integrated into human DNA

-The ARV medicine that block this process are called integrase inhibitors, abbreviated to INIs or INSTIs.
+The ARV medicine that blocks this process is called integrase inhibitor, abbreviated to INIs or INSTIs.

 6. The infected T-helper cell produces more HIV proteins used to produce more HIV particles inside the cell.

-The ARV medicine that block this process are called protease inhibitors.
+The ARV medicine that blocks this process is called protease inhibitor.

 ASSEMBLY, BUDDING & MATURATION

 7. The newly formed virus then has to leave the cell.
 The new HIV particles are then released from the T-helper cell into the bloodstream, which infects other cells, and so the process begins again.
 The old CD4 cell then dies.
 This continuous process happens millions of times every day when not on ART.
 Without ART, HIV is one of the most active and rapidly reproducing viruses.

 Although there are currently no HIV drugs that block this stage, several drugs are in development.
 Budding inhibitors stop new HIV from leaving the CD4 cell.
 Maturation inhibitors block the final assembly process.

 - An important concept about ART is that HIV drugs only work on CD 4 cells in your body that are awake and actively producing HIV.